Konstantin343/Clojure-ITMO/README.md

 ### 1. Linear
 Operations with vectors, matrix and tensors
-### 2. Expressions
+### 2. Functional
+Parser of functional expressions in prefix form.
+Some mathematical functions
+### 3. Object
-Parser of expressions in prefix form.
+Parser of object expressions in prefix form.
 Some mathematical functions